romland/smoozoo/README.md

     - Let Smoozoo create its own HTML elements instead of requiring all those HTML tags; we just want to pass in a container to Smoozoo.

+    - Code is in one large file now.
+It used to be a small file.
+Split things up a bit.
+      Although personally, I am a fan of a single large file!

 ## Use in your own projects
 See `index.html` on what elements are needed.